Joe Bouchard – Executive Director

 Bekki Stronach Kowalski – Assistant Director

 Bekki Stronach Kowalski became part of the Camp Marist family in 1999 after completing a year of service with the Marist Volunteer Program.
 Since then, she has been a counselor for Arts & Crafts, Ceramics and Photography.
 She prefected the oldest girls in Sailor’s Cottage for many years and now her family enjoys residing with the youngest ladies of La Petite Villa.
 Bekki enthusiastically accepted the position of Assistant Director in January of 2014 and is looking forward to many more years of inspiring campers to have the “best summer of their lives.”
 During the off-season she is a middle-school Art Teacher, abstract painter and yoga student who is hoping to teach herself how to play the ukulele.
 Bekki earned a Bachelor of Arts from Boston College and a Masters of Art in Teaching Creative Arts from Bridgewater State University.
-Bekki lives in Boston, MA with her husband — a former Camp Marist in-line skating counselor — and their two Camp Marist loving children.
+Bekki lives in Massachusetts with her husband — a former Camp Marist in-line skating counselor — and their two Camp Marist loving children.

 Chris Krueger – Activities Director